John Jermain Memorial Library: Renovation

 During the 1950s, the library’s age had noticeably started to show.
 By the 1990s, water leaked through the Guastavino dome, the plumbing was in poor condition, the original bricks began to crumble, it did not have an elevator, and every corner of the building was overflowing with materials.
 Ever since the library had opened, physical shelving space presented an issue.
 As the library’s holdings grew, there was not enough space to continually add to the collections nor adequate space for programs and staff offices.

 Several ideas had been suggested for expansion.
 In 2004, a group called the John Jermain Future Fund attempted to purchase the crumbling house next door on Union Street.
 The owners of the house would not accept the Fund’s bid.
 In the same year, a referendum to have two buildings, the original and one adjacent to nearby Mashashimuet Park, also failed to pass.

-In 2009, Sag Harbor voters approved $10 million dollars for the restoration and expansion of the original aging building.
+In 2009, Sag Harbor voters approved $10 million for the restoration and expansion of the original aging building.
 The total cost of the renovation was $16 million, a third of it funded by private donations.
 While construction occurred from 2011 to 2016, the library was temporarily located at 34 West Water Street.
 The entire original building was restored, including the Guastavino dome in the rotunda.
 Designed by Newman Architects, a new building with large glass windows connects to the original building through large open doorways.
 During this process, a dedicated community program room was built, an elevator installed, and a secured climate controlled archives room for the local history and special collections materials created.